 Immediately after the shopping period, you may hear from Class Deans regarding students who are seeking late drops or adds.
-Because of the complexities of our systems, students sometimes miss the deadline for adding a class.
-Students are asked to provide their Class Dean with some evidence that the instructor has approved their enrollment (an email, a permission number) and then the dean will approve the addition.
+Because of the complexities of our systems, students sometimes miss the deadline for adding a class for reasons beyond their control.
+Students are asked to provide their Class Dean with some evidence that the instructor has approved their enrollment (an email, a permission number) prior to the deadline and then the class dean will approve the addition.
 Please keep an eye on your roster in the first weeks and let the Registrar's Office know of any concerns.